Alexandr-web/verificateur/readme.md

     }
 }));

-// You can also pass a boolean value console.log(input2Vr.mustContain({
+// You can use shorthand
+console.log(input2Vr.mustContain({
     // The input value must have numbers
     numbers: true,